marcozj/terraform-provider-centrify/docs/data-sources/centrifyvault_directoryobject.md

 ---
-page_title: "centrifyvault_directoryobject Data Source - terraform-provider-centrify"
+page_title: "centrifyvault_directoryobject Data Source - terraform-provider-centrifyvault"
 description: |-
   This data source gets information of directory object such as account and group.
 ---